-The second thing I noticed was that out of the box, a Beretta 92 has a smooth trigger pull and an unusually smooth action when cycling the slide.
+I noticed that out of the box, a Beretta 92 has a smooth trigger pull and an unusually smooth action when cycling the slide.
 This was no different.
-Thanks to the standard “D” hammer spring, this gun would be quite good as it is.
-However, I’ve heard so many good things about Earnest Langdon’s Trigger Job in a Bag, that I had to find out.
+Thanks to the standard “D” hammer spring, this gun would be pretty good as it is.
+However, I’ve heard many good things about Earnest Langdon’s Trigger Job in a Bag that I had to find out.
 The installation process was fun and easy with the instruction video on Langdontactical.com.
 What were the results?
 The results were superb.
-The reset is tiny, and the pull is as smooth as I can imagine is possible.
-Additionally, there is no overtravel that used to be present in the double-action pull.
+The reset is tiny, and the pull is as smooth as I can imagine possible.
+Additionally, no overtravel used to be present in the double-action pull.

-Second, the hood over the breech face has poor machining finish.
+Second, the hood over the breech face has a poor machining finish.

-At last, all of us have now read a gun review where the fit and finish is not, “Perfect.”
+At last, all of us have now read a gun review where the fit and finish are not “Perfect.”
 I never thought I would see the day.
-Fortunately, the problems are only cosmetic and the gun works properly.
+Fortunately, the problems are only cosmetic, and the gun works properly.
 However, these problems are unjustifiable and reach the limit of what I, as a consumer, will accept.

 All of the changes Beretta has made with the introduction of the 92X are superb!
-I would give especially high marks to the sights and the grip
+I would give exceptionally high marks to the sights and the grip.

-The Beretta 92X suggests that Beretta has belatedly realized what Wilson Combat and Langdon Tactical have been doing for the last several years.
-A reasonable person could easily have disliked a Beretta from years past, while at the same time being very impressed by this newest iteration.
+The Beretta 92X suggests that Beretta has belatedly realized what Wilson Combat and Langdon Tactical have been doing for several years.
+A reasonable person could quickly have disliked a Beretta from years past while at the same time being very impressed by this newest iteration.
 I put myself in this category.